SamarthK1/MNIST/README.md

 # MNIST
-Classifying Handwritten Digits using the MNIST Dataset
+Classifying Handwritten Digits using the MNIST Dataset and PyTorch